 Naples, FL 34103

-Every three years, a group of NUCC members and friends volunteer to bring school and care supplies to the students of Ebenezer School in Honduras.
-While the volunteers are on the school campus, they help care for needs, such as building maitenance, and they spend quality time playing and interacting with the children and staff.
-If you are interested in going on the next trip to see Ebenezer School, please contact the Church Office, (239) 261-5469, and you will be put you in touch with Judy Peterson, Chair of Ebenzer School Board.
+Every year a group of NUCC members and friends volunteer to visit the Ebenezer School.
+While the volunteers are on the school campus, they help care for needs, such as building maintenance and painting.
+They spend quality time interacting with the children and staff.
+If you are interested in volunteering to go to the Ebenezer School, please contact the Church Office ((239) 261-5469, and you will be put in touch with Judy Peterson, of the Ebenezer School committee.